Can You Reverse Periodontal Disease?

 Schedule your Consultation for Periodontal Care

 To learn more about the effects of gum disease and the steps you can take to treat it, schedule a consultation with Dr. Raymond Hatland.
-Contact our Chicago Dentist office today by calling (773) 338-4440 or our Indianapolis Cosmetic Dentistry facility by calling (317) 257-0794.
+Contact our Chicago or Indianapolis Dentist office today!

 For more information on the high-quality care provided by Dr. Hatland, take a look at our periodontal patient testimonials.